404Wolf/404Wolf.com/public/about.md

 #### Math to Calculus (2)
 At this point I've taken math courses up to Calculus 2.
 We didn't make it past geometric series unfortunately, but I'm planning on self teaching them this summer.
 I love how calculus compiles and applies all prior math knowledge, and also enjoy the discreet/explicit nature of it.
 In addition to calc, I have a firm grasp on Algebra and Trigonometry, along with some Geometry experience.

+# Qualities

+* I love problem-solving, and do think I'm good at deriving creative solutions to complex problems, but believe that my real uniqueness stems from my desire to fully comprehend solutions, and my ability to learn from past problems.

+* When it comes to code, I care as much about form as I do function.
+So while yes, this does sometimes lead to long deliberations over variable naming, it also fosters clarity and comprehensively, and not just blind conformity to style guides.

+* I am very detail-oriented.
+Though I wouldn't call myself a perfectionist, but, when I have the time and opportunity, I'll go out of my way to spend time figuring out how to do things the right way, even if it's convoluted and tedious.

+* Through Ancient Latin experience, along with my eclectic english vocab flashcard deck project and a public speaking course in high school, I've come to be quite good at conveying ideas and information.

+* I'm very computer-literate, and am able to intuit software very readily.
+I've been tinkering with computers since I was little and am good at learning from documentation and experimentation.

+* I am good at managing time, though I prefer working on one thing at a time rather than trying to spread myself too thin multitasking.
+I'm also quite organized, when it comes to life, but also code and projects digitally.